Truck drives through Florida protesters; no serious injuries

 An officer, who is seen on video pressing his knee on Floyd’s neck for several minutes as Floyd begged for air, was charged Friday in Floyd’s death.

-Lucas von Hollen, an IT instructor at Florida State University, said participants were chanting, marching and carrying signs Saturday near the Capitol building when he heard a distinct scream of fear.
-He looked out a window from a second-floor work building and saw the burgundy pickup.
+Lucas von Hollen, an IT instructor at Florida State University, heard a distinct scream of fear from the the crowd of protesters and saw the burgundy pickup from the second-floor window where he was working

-He said it slowed down as some protesters moved aside, while others remained in place.

-“Then the truck revved its engines ? a couple people got out of the way, but some people didn’t, and it just drove straight through the crowd,” he said.
+“The truck revved its engines … a couple people got out of the way, but some people didn’t, and it just drove straight through the crowd,” he said.

 Witnesses said a group followed the truck, forcing it to stop.
 Tallahassee Police immediately handcuffed the driver, shut down the street and redirected protesters to another area.